 Despite what some people believe after being bitten by a relative’s dog, they do have legal rights to sue.
 Although this may create a strained relationship within the family, they should both be aware that the homeowner’s insurance company may pay for a settlement.
 If this is the case, this would mean that the dog owner does not have to pay any type of compensation out-of-pocket.

-Similarly, a person bitten by a friend or neighbor’s dog also has legal rights.
+Similarly, a person who is bitten by a friend or neighbor’s dog also has legal rights.
 Naturally, this can present an uncomfortable situation between two neighbors—animosity often begins immediately after the attack, especially if the pet owner is unapologetic or relatively unconcerned about the situation.
 In fact, the owner will often blame the victim for causing a bite.

 Usually, the only defense the dog owner might have in these types of cases is to claim that the victim either provoked the attack or was a trespasser on the property.
 Often, the homeowner insurance company of the dog owner will pay a settlement to the victim.
 Because a person seeking compensation does not have to request payment directly from a neighbor, it may help to mitigate the inherent discomfort of the situation.

 Attacks on Fed-Ex and UPS Drivers

 Federal Express (Fed-Ex) and United Parcel Service (UPS) drivers are often the victims of dog bite attacks while delivering packages to their customers.
-This frequently occurs when drivers leave their truck to drop off packages at homes and business.
+This frequently occurs when drivers leave their trucks to drop off packages at homes and businesses.
 They become vulnerable to unrestrained and unleashed canines.

 According to the Humane Society of the United States, approximately 3,000 dog bite victims are mail carriers.